What size wire for 60 amps? Full Guide

 60 amp wire size

-In order to use 60 amps, a 6 gauge wire is required.
-But, if you plan on running the wire over long distances then the most suitable wire to use would be one of 4 AWG.
+In order to use 60 amps, a 4 gauge wire is required.
+But, if you plan on running the wire over a short distances then you can use one of 6 AWG.

 We all use appliances and electronics everyday.
 Here are some of the most common electronics and appliances that we use daily along with their wattage and amperage.